thedaviddias/bfdes.in/posts/create-a-class.md

   \dfrac{\partial U}{\partial x_i} = \dfrac{\partial U_i}{\partial x_i} > 0 \ \forall \ i
   ```

 The attribute vector itself is comprised of a base term and the sum of attachment contributions.
-Denote the presence of the j-th attachment in the i-th slot by a boolean variable.
-Then we can write
+If we denote the presence of the j-th attachment in the i-th slot by a boolean variable, we can then write

 ```math
 \mathbf{x} = \mathbf{x_0} + \displaystyle\sum_i^m \displaystyle\sum_j^{n_i} \mathbf{\Delta x}_{ij}x'_{ij}, \ \text{where} \ x'_{ij} = \begin{cases}